openmrs/openmrs-react-components/README.md

 This repository contains React components Built to support the development of OpenMRS Open Web App (OWA) using ReactJS

-## Installing React Components
+## Installing

-Steps to install the react component within your React project

-### Add @openmrs/react-components as a dependency and import it
+### Add OpenMRS React Components as a dependency

-On your terminal or IDE integrated terminal
+In your project, execute
 ```
-cd projectName
-npm install @openmrs/react-components
+npm install --save @openmrs/react-components
 ```
-Then make sure you import any component you want to use form '@openmrs/react-component'

 ### Add babel-polyfill as a dependency and import it